konecorp/kone-api-examples/README.md

 To run this project using a debugger, complete the steps in the instructions above without running step 5.
 Then continue following this example, which uses Visual Studio Code debugger:

 1. Click on the debugger icon on the left side.
-2. If you want, set breakpoints within the `src/elevator-call-demo.ts` file.
+2. If you want, set breakpoints within the `src/example/elevator-call-demo.ts` file.
 3. Run in debugger mode by pressing on the running icon in the debugger tab.

 ![Full debugger flow](./img/full-debugger-flow.jpg?raw=true 'debugger')

+## Running other examples

+Other examples can be found in `src/examples` folder.
+To run any of them, the **CLIENT_ID** and **CLIENT_SECRET** variables need to be defined.
+Since the same variables are used in each example, you can set them up locally as environmental variables or write a .env file to the root directory.
+For more information on .env files, please see https://www.npmjs.com/package/dotenv.

+Any of the examples can be started with the following syntax:

+`npm run start:{example filename}`

+Additionally, there will be a debugger configuration available for debugging each example on Visual Studio Code.